KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 this would affect equilibrium.

 ### Tackling Inflation
-Inflation could be tackled by reinvesting some of the profits that would've been divided socially to be used to increase the quality of an item's marginal cost.
+Inflation could be tackled by reinvesting some of the profits that would've been divided socially to be used to increase the quality of an item via marginal cost.

 ### Government Funding
 Taxes would be needed and/or a percentage of the social dividend to be taken.